online doctor logo

 What does chlamydia do to men?

-Men with chlamydia do not have usually have any signs or symptoms.
+Men with chlamydia do not usually have any signs or symptoms.
 However, men can experience symptoms such as penile discharge, pain or burning while urinating, swelling of the testicles, bleeding or itching around the anus.

 How does chlamydia affect males?